1. Название статьи, автор, стиль.

 miniature cameras to Weddell seals, a bottlenose dolphin, an elephant seal and

 a blue whale.
-They found that
+They found that the animals simply glided

-.
+downwards without moving a muscle.
 Their shrunken lungs reduced their buoyancy, allowing

 them to sink rather than swim.